 Three Reserves Beat Back Green Crab Threat

 Three national estuarine research reserves—Washington’s Padilla Bay, Alaska’s Kachemak Bay, and Oregon’s South Slough—are successfully targeting the invasive European Green Crab, which poses a threat to the West Coast’s $270 million annual shellfish industry.
-Their rapid response is catching the danger in its early stages, avoiding the crisis Maine confronted in recent years when they saw their $25 million annual shellfish industry devastated by the invader.
+Their rapid response, which involved setting out traps in numerous locations, is catching the danger in its early stages, avoiding the crisis Maine confronted in recent years when they saw their $25 million annual shellfish industry devastated by the invader.

 This hardy native of the northeast Atlantic Ocean and Baltic Sea is a voracious eater of juvenile crab, fish, clams, oysters, and mussels.
 When unchecked, it outcompetes native species for food and destroys eelgrass nurseries.
 It also competes with birds for food and often hosts a marine worm harmful to shorebirds.